 My organization is not part of CloudBC.
 How can I engage?

-CloudBC operates on behalf of its Entities to support successful cloud services adoption across the BC broader public sector.
+CloudBC operates on behalf of its participating organizations to support successful cloud services adoption across the BC broader public sector.
 We are interested in learning about your organization’s plans and lessons learned about cloud.
 If your organization is interested in learning more about CloudBC, would like to use the CloudBC Marketplace, or would like to participate in CloudBC thought leadership and knowledge sharing initiatives, please contact us at firstname.lastname@example.org.